 Armor at War Series 7002, D-Day, Tank Warfare, Armored Combat in the Normandy Campaign, June-August 1944 by Steven J. Zaloga and George Balin

-This AaWS books covers the Normandy Campaign.
-It is not nation specific, so you get tanks from everyone, but there are an awful lot of Shermans in here.
+This AaWS book covers the Normandy Campaign.
+It is not nation-specific, so you get tanks from everyone, but there are an awful lot of Shermans in here.
 British Shermans, Polish Shermans, French Shermans, American Shermans and a whole lot of knocked out German tanks.
 Since this one is not focused on the Sherman, there is less here for the Sherman enthusiast, but it is still an interesting book, I just wouldn’t go out my way to find it if you just want Sherman photos.

 Armor at War Series 7003, Tank Warfare In Korea 1950-53 by Steven Zaloga and George Balin: Shermans and other Tanks in Korea